salieri11/concord-bft/README.md

 The `eth_sendTransaction` method will assume you're creating a contract if you omit the `to` field from the `params` structure.
-It will generate an address for the contract and return that.
+It will return a transaction hash, that you can use to find the address of the contract with a call to `eth_getTransactionReceipt`.

 ## Project Layout